llihwerd/telling-stories/README.md

 # Can you be the very best?

-A text-based choose your own adventure game that is played in a browser and has a Pokemon theme.
+A text-based choose-your-own-adventure game, played in a your web-browser, with a Pokemon theme.

 ![Starting Screen](https://img1.wsimg.com/isteam/ip/1da0c1d6-0276-4dec-be05-23cf138b20ca/Screenshot%202024-01-05%20at%2010.20.16%E2%80%AFAM.png)